TosbackCgusBridge-Bot/CGUs-versions/Digg/Privacy Policy.md

 _Sign-In Information:_

-When you create an Account or login using your Twitter and/or Facebook credentials, you will provide information that could be Personal Information, such as your username, password and email address.
+When you create an Account or login using your Twitter, Facebook, and/or Google credentials, you will provide information that could be Personal Information, such as your username, password and email address.
 You acknowledge that this information may be personal to you, and by creating an account with Digg and providing Personal Information to us, you allow others, including us, to identify you and therefore may not be anonymous.
-We may use your contact information to send you information about our Services, including without limitation, notifications regarding the Services and, upon your request, email digests of content shared by those that you follow on Digg, Twitter, and Facebook.
+We may use your contact information to send you information about our Services, including without limitation, notifications regarding the Services and, upon your request, email digests of content shared by those that you follow on Digg, Twitter, Facebook, and/or Google.
 You may unsubscribe from these messages through your Account settings, although we regardless reserve the right to contact you when we believe it is necessary, such as for account recovery purposes.

 _User Content and URL Information:_

 Digg allows you to provide content to Digg, such as the ability to digg and Submit collections of content and uniform resource locators ("URLs"), written descriptions of content or URLs, comments, text, images and video.
-We also collect and store information regarding the content in your Digg, Twitter, and Facebook feeds and the original URL, and associate that information with your Account.
-We also collect and store (i) the time and date on which the content was first dugg, submitted, or shared and (ii) information on the channels through which the content was shared, e.g., to other Digg users, Twitter followers, and/or Facebook friends.
+We may also collect and store information regarding the content in your Digg, Twitter, Facebook, and /or Google feeds and the original URL, and associate that information with your Account.
+We also collect and store (i) the time and date on which the content was first dugg, submitted, or shared and (ii) information on the channels through which the content was shared, e.g., to other Digg users, Twitter followers, Facebook friends, and/or Google connections.

-We share certain information about you, such as your username, any avatar or image you elect to post, your Twitter and/or Facebook username, your reading feeds through Digg, Twitter, Facebook and other Third Party Services, and other information you elect to make public to your followers in Digg, your followers on Twitter, and your friends on Facebook,.
+We share certain information about you, such as your username, any avatar or image you elect to post, your Twitter, Facebook, and/or Google username, your reading feeds through Digg, Twitter, Facebook, Google, and other Third Party Services, and other information you elect to make public to your followers in Digg, your followers on Twitter, your friends on Facebook, and/or your connections on Google.
 This may include Personal Information, but only to the extent that you decide to share such information with others.

 We may retain content submitted by you to Digg indefinitely, even after you terminate your Account.

+_Digg Reader Information:_

+If you are a Digg Reader user, we will maintain information about the sources and subscriptions, including RSS and other content feeds, that you choose to follow.
+We will collect and store (i) all articles and posts that are part of your subscribed feeds, (ii) data associated with those items, such as the time and date they were published, (iii) whether and when you viewed, saved, or marked them as read, (iv) information related to your organizational choices, such as the folders or tags you assign to sources, and (v) information necessary to complete actions you may choose to take with particular items, such as digging, saving, liking, recommending, or sharing to Third Party Services.
+If

 _Metrics and Analytics:_

-We collect information about accesses of content curated through Digg.
-This information includes, but is not limited to: (i) the IP address and physical location of the devices accessing the curated content. (ii) the time and date of each access. and (iii) information about sharing of curated content.
+We collect information about accesses of content curated through Digg, as well as interactions with Digg Reader.
+This information includes, but is not limited to: (i) the IP address and physical location of the devices accessing the curated content or interacting with Digg Reader. (ii) the time and date of each access or interactions. and (iii) information about sharing of curated content or content appearing in Digg Reader.

 _Information Collected From Third Party Services:_

-Some features of Digg allow you to share your Digg curated content through Third Party Services and your content from Third Party Services through Digg.
+Some features of Digg allow you to share your Digg curated content and Digg Reader content through Third Party Services, as well as your content from Third Party Services through Digg.
 If you choose to connect Digg to such Third Party Services, we may collect information related to your use of those Third Party Services, such as authentication tokens that allow us to connect to your Third Party Service accounts.
 We may otherwise collect information about how you are using Digg to interact with those connected Third Party Services.
 Note that Third Party Services may have the ability to restrict the information that is provided to us.

 _IP Address Information and Other Information Collected Automatically:_

-We automatically receive and record information from the Digg application or your web browser when you interact with Digg, Including your IP address and cookie information.
+We automatically receive and record information from the Digg application or your web browser when you interact with Digg, including your IP address and cookie information.
 This information is used to facilitate collection of data concerning your interaction with Digg (e.g., what content you have clicked on).

-Generally, Digg automatically collects usage information, such as the number and frequency of users accessing Digg and various curated streams of content.
+Generally, Digg automatically collects usage information, such as the number and frequency of users accessing Digg, Digg Reader, and its various streams of content.
 We may use this data in aggregate form, that is, as a statistical measure, but not in a manner that would identify you personally.
 This type of aggregate data enables us and third parties authorized by us to figure out how often individuals use parts of Digg so that we can analyze and improve them.

 _Information Collected Using Cookies:_